Patrick Dougherty (bishop): Roman Catholic Bishop of Bathurst

 In 1983 Bishop Dougherty was appointed as bishop of the Diocese of Bathurst and was installed on 5 October 1983.
 After 25 years in office, he retired on 11 November 2008 and was elevated to the title of bishop emeritus of Bathurst.
 In a very unusual move by Dougherty, on the day before his retirement was announced, he issued a statement denouncing a booklet written by a priest of his diocese.
 The openly heretical booklet entitled God is Big.
 Real Big! by Father Peter Dresser, apparently denied the divinity of Jesus Christ.

 In 2009, Dougherty, together with George Cardinal Pell and bishop emeritus of Sale, Jeremiah Coffey, consecrated Michael McKenna as bishop of Bathurst.

-Dougherty resided in Bathurst until his death at St Catherine's Aged Care facility on 30 August 2010 following a short battle with lung cancer.
+Dougherty resided in Bathurst until his death from lung cancer at St Catherine's Aged Care facility on 30 August 2010 following a short illness.
 The Solemn Pontifical Mass was celebrated by twenty bishops, including Bishop McKenna, Cardinal Pell, and the Papal Nuncio to Australia, Archbishop Lazzarotto, and more than sixty priests.
 During the numerous eulogies at the mass, it was reported that Dougherty was considered a "... very humble and deeply spiritual man whose witness and example were a source of inspiration for all in the diocese of Bathurst".
 He was "... undoubtedly good, considerate and compassionate.
 He was a very kind man."